Rajpratik71/linux-manPages/efibootdump.md

             [[-g {guid}] <name0> [... [<nameN>]]]

 DESCRIPTION
        efibootdump  is  a  userspace application used to display individual UEFI boot options, from a file or a UEFI variable.
-This allows e.g.  saved files  from efivarfs to be displayed, as well as variables on the run‐ ning machine.
+This allows e.g. saved files from efivarfs to be displayed, as well as variables on the running machine.

 OPTIONS
        The following is a list of options accepted by efibootmgr: